×

 Revit Family Terminology

-Branches In A Family
+1. Branches In A Family

 That is just the definition of a Family in Revit.
 We can further categorise families based on their behaviours giving us – the System family, the Component (Loadable) family and the In-place family.
-These are not to be confused with Types; all three are still classifications of family in Revit.
+These are not to be confused with Types; all three are still classifications of families in Revit.

-Component (Loadable) family
+2.A Component (Loadable) Family

 Examples of furniture load families by Autodesk

 Nested families are the solution to managing complex forms in a single family.
 Rather than creating a complex family model, we can create different parts as individual families which can then be inserted into another family.
-There is more control and flexibility managing a nested family.
+There is more control and flexibility in managing a nested family.

-Revit Family Vs BIM Objects
+2. Revit Family Vs BIM Objects

 The categorisation and use of both Revit family and BIM objects are similar.
-However, one thing to note is that while A BIM object can be considered a family in Revit (BIM objects are also available for Archicad and other BIM software), it is not always the case vice versa.
+However, one thing to note is that while BIM objects can be considered a family in Revit (BIM objects are also available for Archicad and other BIM software), it is not always the case and vice versa.
 BIM objects are 3D BIM models of objects available in the physical world.
 Revit models can also be non-BIM objects.

-Constraints And Parameters
+3. Constraints And Parameters

 We use these constraints and parameters as variables to conform elements to different circumstances.
 Autodesk, with reference to Revit, defines constraints as fixed rules, only possible to manipulate by editing the family file.
 On the other hand, parameters create the rule with editable properties.